 When your AC gives out, the last thing you want is a delay in getting it fixed.
 Taking a few simple steps before your technician arrives can make a huge difference.
 A little preparation helps us diagnose the problem faster, work more safely, and get your home cool again as quickly as possible.
 Here’s what you can do to help the repair visit go smoothly.

-Clear a Path to Your AC Unit
+Clear the Area Around Your AC Unit

 To get right to work, our technicians need easy access to both your indoor and outdoor HVAC units.
 Before we arrive, please take a moment to clear the area around your equipment.
 Inside, this might mean moving furniture, boxes, or laundry baskets away from your air handler or furnace closet.
 Outside, please clear away any overgrown plants, yard tools, or patio furniture from around the condenser unit.
 A clear workspace isn’t just about convenience; it ensures our team can work safely and efficiently.
 Also, please make sure any pets are secured in another room.